 Hiatal hernias are very common, especially in people over 50 years old.
 This condition may cause reflux (backflow) of gastric acid from the stomach into the esophagus.

-A hiatal hernia by itself rarely causes symptoms -- pain and discomfort are usually due to the reflux of gastric acid, air, or bile.
-Reflux happens more easily when there is a hiatal hernia, although a hiatal hernia is not the only cause of reflux.
+A hiatal hernia by itself rarely causes symptoms.
+Pain and discomfort are usually due to the reflux of gastric acid, air, or bile.

 The goals of treatment are to relieve symptoms and prevent complications.